 Hanoi is a huge city so you will have plenty of choices.
 From luxury 5-star resorts, locally run guesthouses, and modern hostels.
 Though considering you are reading a budget travel blog I will consider you are more of a reserved traveler when it comes to spending.

-The area of Hoan Kiem, or The Old Quarter, is the best part of Hanoi for travelers to stay in, especially if this is your first trip.
+The area of Hoan Kiem, or The Old Quarter, is the best part of Hanoi for travelers to stay in, especially if this is their first trip.
 It is full of culture with temples, old gates, small alleys, and traditional shops, making it the picture-perfect spot.
-This is the most popular spot to stay at for travelers and it’s easy to see why.
+This is the most popular spot to stay for travelers and it’s easy to see why.

-On my last visit, I stayed at a hostel in the Old Quarter called Chien Hostel (you can click the link to read about my experience staying and what to expect of a Hanoi hostel).
+On my last visit, I stayed at a hostel in the Old Quarter called Chien Hostel (you can click the link to read about my experience staying and what to expect from a Hanoi hostel).
 Though unfortunately, it has now shut down.
-Nevertheless, there is still plenty of affordable, but lux, hostel options in the Old Quarter.
+Nevertheless, there are still plenty of affordable, but lux, hostel options in the Old Quarter.
 One of these is Hanoi City Backpackers Hostel.
 Here you can find dorm beds starting from $5.00!
 They all have the very important privacy curtain, personal lights, sockets, and more, a real step up from those creaky metal bunk beds!

 A modern and upscale hostel.
 From $5.00 per night in the heart of the city.BOOK NOW